jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SmallAngleDiffraction.rst

    :width: 380px

-“Use genetic optimization?” – uses genetic optimization… Very slow fitting routine unlikely needed for this application.
+“Use genetic optimization?” – uses :ref:`genetic optimization <important.GeneticOptimization>`… Very slow fitting routine unlikely needed for this application.
 If needed, read explanation of the method in previous chapters.

 “Fit” – fits